JannieI/canvas-workstation-V3/src/app/roadmap.md

         - different font sizes
         - add StrikeThrough to bold, italics.
 With Ctrl-B, etc
         - SuperScript and SubScript ??
+        - make it easy to insert symbols = unicode UTF8
+    - Easy to add images - select from file or use url
     - Next (slide) button ...
     - Effects !
 Ie Text slides in from right ...
 With CSS
     - Code shape - looks like code !